Ready an' Willing

-Ready an' Willing is the third studio album by English hard rock band Whitesnake, released on 23 May 1980, and 14 July in the US.
+Ready an' Willing is the third studio album by British rock band Whitesnake, released on 23 May 1980, and 14 July in the US.
 It was the group's first album to feature drummer Ian Paice, a former bandmate of singer David Coverdale and keyboardist Jon Lord in Deep Purple.
 It peaked at No. 6 on the UK Albums Chart, it was also the band's first to chart outside of the UK, reaching No. 32 in Norway and No. 90 in the US.